Residential Services

 Housing Assignments

-The Office of Residence Life and Housing Services (RLH) manages the housing assignment process for all students living in WCU residence halls.
-University Student Housing handles assignments for all six affiliated-housing communities.
+Residence Life and Housing (RLH) manages the housing assignment process for all students living in WCU Managed residence halls.
+University Student Housing handles assignments for all six affiliated housing communities.
 All assignments are made without discrimination.
 Only individuals of the same gender will be assigned as roommates, suite mates, or in the same apartment unit unless otherwise specified.
 Each room has basic furnishings for comfortable living, and the students may make them more homelike with their own accessory additions.
 During orientation, students are informed about the services and equipment furnished by the University and those necessities that they must supply for themselves.
 Lounge and recreation areas, laundry facilities, and other amenities which vary by building provide a pleasant setting for student life in each residence hall.
 Services are also available in a central location in the apartment communities.

 Transfer Students